kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### The `alertmanager` chart revamped

-The Kyma `alertmanager` chart, which is a sub-chart of the monitoring component, got refactored more heavily.
+The Kyma `alertmanager` chart, which is a sub-chart of the monitoring component, was refactored more heavily.
 Mainly, we tried to remove customizations that were in contrast to the available community chart, to simplify future updates.

 With that, the following changes were applied: